Yorke Drive Focus

 How will drainage be improved to avoid future flooding?

-A Drainage Strategy was submitted as part of our planning application and as part of the consultation with statutory bodies, detailing the measures to be installed across the site to help prevent future flooding at Yorke Drive.
+A Drainage Strategy was submitted as part of our planning application and as part of the consultation process with statutory bodies, detailing the measures to be installed across the site to help prevent future flooding at Yorke Drive.
 This includes soakaways and the installation of permeable block paving on driveways stemming from the adoptable roads.

 Resident Impact and Involvement